-One of the biggest cultural differences in the symbolism of colour is with black and white.
-In the West white is the colour of purity, innocence and marriage, in the Eastern traditions white is the colour of mourning and grief, while black is the colour of funerals and death in the West.
+A big cultural difference in the symbolism of colour, is with black and white.
+In the West, white is the colour of purity, innocence and marriage.
+In the Eastern traditions, white is the colour of mourning and grief.
+While black is the colour of funerals and death in the West.

-I’m going now to look at the colours of gemstones and detail some of the associations with stones of particular colours.
+We will now look at the colours of gemstones and detail some of the associations with stones of particular colours.

 Blue Agate, Lapis Lazuli, Tanzanite, Sapphire, Topaz, Chalcedony, Iolite, Sodalite, Azurite, Blue Tourmaline, Spinel, Aquamarine, Blue Goldstone and Blue Moonstone are all blue stones.

-Blue is said to induce calm, peace, creativity and serenity in the wearer.
-It is also linked to clarity of mental thought, inspiration and helps with meditation
+Blues are said to induce calm, peace, creativity and serenity in the wearer.
+Blue are also linked to clarity of mental thought, inspiration and are said to help with meditation

 Coral, Chalcedony, Zircon, Citrine, Sardonyx, Sapphire, Garnet, Fire Opal, Amber, Sunstone, Carnelian, Topaz, and Agate all have orange forms.

-As with yellow stones, the flamboyance of orange draws attention to the wearer, it is linked with creativity, energy and sexual attractiveness.
+As with yellow stones, the flamboyance of orange draws attention to the wearer.
+Orange is linked with creativity, energy and sexual attractiveness.
 It’s a “notice me”!
 “Pay attention” colour to wear.